-The Market: This is an important part of your marketing plan which needs to demonstrate both your expertise in your particular market and the attractiveness of the market financially.
+This is an important part of your marketing plan and competitor analysis overall, which needs to demonstrate both your expertise in your particular market and the attractiveness of the market financially.
 You need to know your target market, its needs, where it is and how you will reach it.

 You should build a competitive strength grid as part of your business competitor analysis.
-Define the key assets and skills necessary to succeed in your business then list your major competitors, their assets and skills and how your own company fits on this scale.
+Define the key assets and skills necessary to succeed in your sector.
+Then list your major competitors, their assets and skills, and how your own company fits on this scale.
 This will help you to determine where you stand in relation to the other businesses competing in your industry.
 Taking a comprehensive look at the market segmentation from all sides will mean you can compete in business – and win.

-Customer Segmentation: A market segment is a subgroup of people or organisations, sharing one or more characteristics, with similar product and/or service needs.
+A market segment is a subgroup of people or organisations, sharing one or more characteristics.
+Generally, they will have similar product and/or service needs.
 The purpose of creating segmenting your customers is to ensure you gain a better understanding of who they are and what motivates them to purchase your products or services.

 You should identify groups of current and potential customers to: